bit-current/DistributedTraining/README.md

 * Timeout errors
 * suddenly diminishing miner incentive

-## New Bounties
-* Improving our validation mechanism is key, take a look at it and make a propposal (@bitcurrent on discord) - if accepted you can execute.
-5t reward upon exection.
-Please propose before execution!

 ## Frequently Asked Questions
 * What are the minimum requirements to run a validator?
 A GPU with a minimum of 16GB RAM e.g. RTX A4000
 * What are the minimum requirements to run a miner?
 A GPU with a minimum of 16GB RAM e.g. RTX A4000